 Why do some members and senators not attend divisions?

-Divisions are formal votes of the Parliament, and although there is an expectation that all senators and members will attend these votes, there is no requirement to do so.
+Divisions are formal votes of the Parliament, and although it is expected that all senators and members will attend these votes, there is no requirement to do so.

-There are several reasons why a member of parliament may not be in attendance:
+There are several reasons why a member of parliament may not attend a division:

 • The member or senator may be unwell, on leave, or undertaking ministerial or other official parliamentary duties.

 • The member of parliament may be part of a ‘pair’.
-Pairing is an informal arrangement between political parties – organised by the party whips – that enables a member or senator on one side to be absent for a vote when someone from the other side is absent (for agreed reasons) at the same time.
+Pairing is an informal arrangement between political parties organised by the party whips.
+Pairing is when a member or senator on one side misses a vote when someone from the other side is absent (for agreed reasons) to balance the vote.

 A large red room where senators sit in rows of chairs.
 The Usher of the Black rod guards the door into the room.